Close the loop in ceramic industry

 Main results

-Valorization of various types of wastes as substitutes to clayey raw material.
-Production of ceramic bricks that:
+This project evaluated the impact of using various types of waste as substitutes for clayey raw material.
+It sought to produce ceramic bricks that:

 • are technically at least as good as the virgin materials for which they substitute;